zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-templateBlade-advanced.md

 ```

-<a name="pinning-your-blade"></a>
-<a name="pinning-your-blade"></a>
+<a name="pinning-the-blade"></a>
-### Pinning your blade
+### Pinning the blade

-You can mark your blades as able to be pinned to the dashboard by setting `Pinnable="true"` in the TemplateBlade's PDL definition.

-By default blades are pinned as button parts to the dashboard.
+Blades can be marked as able to be pinned to the dashboard by setting `Pinnable="true"` in the TemplateBlade's PDL definition file.
+By default, blades are pinned as button parts to the dashboard.
+If a different represention should be used, it should be specified in the PDL.

-If you desire to provide a different part represention you need to indicate that in the PDL definition of your blade.

-<a name="storing-settings-for-your-blade"></a>
+<a name="storing-settings"></a>
-### Storing settings for your blade
+### Storing settings

-You can store settings associated with a blade.
-Those settings need to be declared both in the PDL definition of your blade and in the view-model.
+Settings that are associated with a blade  can be stored.
+Those settings need to be declared both in the PDL definition file and in the ViewMmodel that is associated with the blade.

-The code below shows how to define the settings in PDL using the `TemplateBlade.Settings` element.
+The following code demonstrates how to define the settings in the PDL file using the `TemplateBlade.Settings` element.

 ```xml